NarmadhaPalanivelu/AUTH-ANGULAR/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+Basically, It is a registration and login page using angular and i created this login and registration  componenents inside the auth module.
+The data(which is given by the user will be stored in the JSON SERVER).
+To run Json server-----localhost:3000
+REMEMBER: we need to open two terminal one is to run front end using--- ng serve and another terminal to run json server using this command--- json-server --watch db.json